jacksoncharles/laravel-searchable-endpoints/README.md

 ```

 ## Usage
 Extend your repository to use WebConfection\Repositories\Repository and implement the WebConfection\Repositories\Interfaces\RepositoryInterface.
-Then include the model() method returning
+Then create a model() method returning
 a namespaced string to your associated model.

 ```